Code-Institute-Submissions/P-L-Services/README.md

 ## Features for future releases
 The following features will be added to the website in future releases:

+- Search function (on the navbar) to enable the user to search of specific keywards and phrases for easier navigation
+- Accordion feature on mobile displays to hide/reveal sections when not in use
+- Videos, quotes and testimonials will be added to gallery section
 - Full test repetoire for each department
 - Ability to link to information/websites of other laboratories if testing is performed elsewhere
 - Ability to order stores electronically from the Laboratory